Pelagius: Writings

-Unfortunately, most of his work survives only in the quotations of his opponents.
-Only in the past century have works attributable to Pelagius been identified as such.
+Most of his work survives only in the quotations of his opponents.
+Only in the twentieth century have works attributable to Pelagius been identified as such.

 Other writings include On Nature, parts of which are quoted in Augustine's On Nature and Grace, and Defense of the Freedom of the Will, quoted in Augustine's On the Grace of Christ.
 Also surviving are his letter to Demetrias, along with fragments of other letters, and the written statement of faith which was received by Pope Zosimus.